 There is no better way to have an authentic experience of the Greek summer than joining the locals in their most fun annual celebrations.

 The biggest traditional festivals are usually organized on the occasion of religious celebrations.

-The most important one takes place on August 15th at Zefuria, while another great option is the festival of Milos, which starts on the first weekend of July and involves various cultural events, exhibitions, and other happenings.
-The religious festivals involve traditional music, dancing, and huge amounts of local food and wine.
+The most important one takes place on August 15th at Zefiria, while another great option is the festival of Milos, which starts on the first weekend of July and involves various cultural events, exhibitions, and other happenings.
+The religious festivals involve traditional music, dancing and tons of local food and wine.

 Go souvenir shopping so that you can take a piece of Milos with you when you go back home!